developer-shirwyn-git/University-full-stack-project/part_0/0_6_new_note_in_single_page_app_diagram.md

   participant browser
   participant server

-  Note left of browser: Text data from form is sent to the server as JSON data Note right of server: Form data is parsed, stored and a message is sent back
+  Note left of browser: Data from form is sent to the server as JSON data Note right of server: Form data is parsed, stored and a message is sent back

   browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa